Constraining $\alpha$-attractor models from reheating: Consistency of the results

 \section{\bf Consistency of the results}

-Recently a formula for the total number of e-folds from the time scales with wavenumber mode $k_p\equiv a_p H_p$ exit the horizon during inflation until that same scale re-enters the horizon has been given in \cite{German:2020dih}, (see also \cite{German:2020iwg}).
+A formula for the total number of $e$-folds from the time scales with wavenumber mode $k_p\equiv a_p H_p$ exit the horizon during inflation until that same scale re-enters the horizon has been given in \cite{German:2020iwg}.
 This formula can be written as

-where $a_p$ is the scale factor at the pivot scale given by $a_p=3.6512\times 10^{-5}$ \cite{German:2020iwg} and $N_{ke}\equiv \ln\frac{a_e}{a_k}$ is the number of e-folds during inflation from $\phi_k$ up to the end of inflation at $\phi_e$ and $N_{ep}\equiv \ln\frac{a_p}{a_e}$ is the {\it postinflationary} number of e-folds from the end of inflation at $a_e$ up to the pivot scale factor $a_p$.
-Note that $N_{ep}=N_{re}+N_{rd}-2.1$ i.e., $N_{ep}$ is the number of e-folds during reheating plus the number of e-folds during radiation minus 2.1 e-folds because the universe has expanded 2.1 e-folds from the time scales the size of the pivot scale re-enter the horizon to the time of equality, that is $\ln\frac{a_{eq}}{a_p}=2.1$, \cite{German:2020dih}.
+where $a_p$ is the scale factor at the pivot scale given by $a_p=3.6512\times 10^{-5}$ \cite{German:2020iwg}, $N_{ke}\equiv \ln\frac{a_e}{a_k}$ is the number of $e$-folds during inflation from $\phi_k$ up to the end of inflation at $\phi_e$ and $N_{ep}\equiv \ln\frac{a_p}{a_e}$ is the {\it postinflationary} number of $e$-folds from the end of inflation at $a_e$ up to reentry where the pivot scale factor is $a_p$.
+Note that $N_{ep}=N_{re}+N_{rd}-2.1$ i.e., $N_{ep}$ is the number of e-folds during reheating plus the number of e-folds during radiation minus 2.1 e-folds because the universe has expanded 2.1 e-folds from the time scales the size of the pivot scale re-enter the horizon to the time of equality, that is $\ln\frac{a_{eq}}{a_p}=2.1$, \cite{German:2020iwg}.

-Writing the Hubble function at $k$ as $H_k=\sqrt{\frac{\pi^2 A_s}{2} r}$, Eq.~\eqref{EQ} can also be written as
+Writing the Hubble function at $k$ as $H_k=M_{pl}\sqrt{\frac{\pi^2 A_s}{2} r}$, Eq.~\eqref{EQ} can also be written as

-As an example of the consistency of our results with Eq.~\eqref{EQbound} we calculate the bounds on $N_{kp}=N_{ke}+N_{re}+N_{rd}-2.1$ for the NI bounds as given by the second column of the Table~\ref{boundsNI}.
-In this case $0.0383< r < 0.0630$ and from Eq.~\eqref{EQbound} we get $112.2< N_{kp} < 112.5$ which coincide precisely with the explicit sums $N_{ke}+N_{re}+N_{rd}-2.1$ of the corresponding quantities in the Table~\ref{boundsNI}.
+As an example of the consistency of our results with Eq.~\eqref{EQbound} we calculate the bounds on $N_{kp}=N_{ke}+N_{re}+N_{rd}-2.1$ for the $p=2$ as given by the third column of the Table~\ref{bounds124}.
+In this case the addition of the lhs bounds is 56.7+0+57.6-2.1=112.2 and the addition of the rhs bounds 50.4+25.0+38.9-2.1=112.2.
+On the other hand Eq.~\eqref{EQbound} at $r=0.036$ gives 112.2 in complete agreement with the calculated bounds as explained in the text.
 The same is true for the other models studied here.
-Minute differences of ${\cal O}(0.1)$ e-folds are due to the rounding up.
+Minute differences of ${\cal O}(0.1)$ $e$-folds are due to the rounding up.